ucsd-ml-arts/generative-audio-rbezucsd/README.md

 ## Results

-- Images, text, etc., capturing your project results.
+- Links to images, text., etc., capturing your project results.